platformsh/platformsh-docs/sites/friday/src/get-started/flask/deploy/setup.md

 gave for the `app_name` question.
 For the purposes of this guide, I named mine `my_flask_cookie` and will refer to it throughout the remainder of the guide.

-We need to initiate the contents of this directory as a git repository so before doing anything else, initialize the repository:
+We need to initiate the contents of this directory as a Git repository so before doing anything else, initialize the repository:
 ```shell
 git init .
 ```

-By default, git will still use `master` as the name for the initial branch.
+By default, Git will still use `master` as the name for the initial branch.
 If you wish to change the default branch name, you can do so with the `git branch -m` command.
 I'll rename mine to `main`:
 ```shell
 git branch -m main